 La Grande Bellezza is fantastic for pizza, especially later at night.
 Their outdoor seating space is well-decorated with lights hanging from a trellis along the street.
 La Grande Bellezza has great service, a perfect ambiance and is never overcrowded.

 Fuori Imperiali is spectacular to see at night.
 Upward pointed lights illuminate the beautiful ancient column and nearby walls.
 Fuori Imperiali is the most memorable site I saw in Rome after dark.
 Since it’s so well lit, you should save this one for your after-dinner walk!

 Basilica di Santa Maria in the Trastevere neighborhood is absolutely stunning.
 It is my favorite church in Rome.
 Something about the trayed ceiling details combined with the deep colors make it very special to me.
 It’s not crowded either, so you can walk right in!

 You can find unmatched serenity in the cloisters at Chiesa di Santa Maria della Pace.
 This church is off the regular tourist circuit and so you will have a chance to enjoy the magnificent structure and adornments in peace.
 There is even a little restaurant in the building where you can order some champagne and snacks.

-Traditional Rome Attractions: Top Picks
+Rome Gay Travel: Traditional Attraction Top Picks

 It goes without saying that all tourists should spend a part of their trip seeing the Colosseum and other famous sites.
 However, I believe your visit to Rome will be much more enjoyable if you choose only a few of the large hotspots and then focus the rest of your time on local areas.